 The data from the investigation of the older propylon has recently been prepared for sending to be archived at the Archaeological Research Institute (ARI) at Arizona State University.
+Please note.
+The archival materials that were stored at the Archaeological Research Institute have been moved to the Archaeology Data Service, located in York, England.
+The ADS' website is at http://www.archaeologydataservice.ac.uk.
+Files concerning the older propylon project may now be found there and are no longer at the Archaeological Research Institute.
 The CAD model of the older propylon, along with related data files, had been available on the Web, but neither the model, the data files, the images, nor the notes made during the project had been properly put into shape for permanent archival preservation until they were prepared for the trip to Arizona.
 Like that infamous shoemaker whose children must go barefoot, Susan Jones and I had preached the need to archive excavation data but had assumed that our files were in satisfactory condition until we really had to contemplate sending them to another archive.
 Then we realized how much had to be done.

 Before we began the process of preparing the files, we decided that it would be useful to note carefully how that process worked, how much time it took, what kinds of problems we encountered, and what expenses were involved.

 It has turned out that the process was more time-consuming than expected but not necessarily more difficult.